AndrewC101/PokemonTrueRed/README.md

 - Yuna (FFX) is in Pokemon Tower in Lavender Town, she will battle after the play is Grand Maester (Champion)
 - Celadon mart has all the best TMs, available as soon as you get there
 - In Celadon Game Corner is Jackpot Jack, he always wins.
 Follow the clues to find out his dark secret then confront him about it
-- Celadon Game Corner offers 100 coins for $2000
+- Celadon Game Corner offers 100 coins for $1000, double the usual rate.
 - Officer Jenny is in the Rocket Hideout, she will ask if you are a Team Rocket member and battle if you say yes
 - Celadon Mansion has a lot of updated dialog, the programmer defends the many bugs in his code
 - Trainers in Celadon Gym are having a bit of an argument